nredell/forecastML/README.md

 windows <- forecastML::create_windows(data_train, window_length = 12)

 #------------------------------------------------------------------------------
-# User-define model function - LASSO
+# User-defined model function - LASSO
-# The model takes in a data.frame with a target and predictors with exactly the same format as
+# The model_function() wrapper function takes 2 positional arguments.
+First, a data.frame
+# with a target and predictors with exactly the same format as
-# in create_lagged_df(). 'outcome_cols' is the column index of the target.
+# used in create_lagged_df().
+Second, a column index of the target.
 The
 # function returns a model object suitable for the user-defined predict function.
-library(glmnet)

 model_function <- function(data, outcome_cols = 1) {

   x <- data[, -(outcome_cols), drop = FALSE]